 Pelvic tilts, planks, spider man pushups, side plank hip dips.
 All of these exercises incorporate full body movements that target your core, giving you strength.
 If you can only do one, do that one until you can do two and so on and so forth.
 Just get it done.

 Whole food nutrition is the most important thing you can do for your belly.
 When we say whole foods we mean anything that can be picked off a tree or taken from the ground.
+I also follow alkaline food guidelines that focuses on whole foods and their effect on the PH of your body.

 We would suggest minimizing the amount of heavy protein based meals, focusing on fish if you must eat meat.
+Start with just meatless mondays.

 If you are breast feeding make sure that you consult your doctor about the best foods to eat to keep baby healthy.